-V2.5 Painter Nyingchag Jamzer showing drawings of the unfolded trees used as the basis for his newly painted Tree Murals at Labrang Monastery as teaching and memory aids.
+V2.5 Painter Nyingchag Jamzer showing drawings of the unfolded trees used as the basis for his newly painted Tree Murals at Labrang Monastery

+Teaching the unfolded trees is still an integral part of medical studies at Labrang Monastery's Medical College, which has even prepared some plastic leaves in the shape of the leaves on the murals for use by teachers and students as teaching and memory aids.
 Using these metaphoric tools is common practice during the early and preclinical stages of medical education and during the early Tibetan spring months of the year, when it is too cold to study Tibetan medicinal plants in the grasslands.
-The trees are also used during examinations.
-The trees are the trees are also used to be obtained to be used to be used have been explored in other chapters in this book: chapter 7 on the Buddhas of Medicine, chapter 10 on the famous Tibetan medical paintings, and the vignette on the Chappori and Mentsikhang medical colleges in Lhasa.
+The trees are also used during examinations.12 Labrang's Tibetan medicine hospital, which has recently relocated to a site outside the monastic complex, also features unfolded trees, although they do not follow Lobzang Chodrag's text or the style of the medical college's murals.
+Elaborated murals and didactical paintings with medical contents are common in teaching institutions of Tibetan medicine.
+These have been explored in other chapters in this book: chapter 7 on the Buddhas of Medicine, chapter 10 on the famous Tibetan medical paintings, and the vignette on the Chagpori and Mentsikhang medical colleges in Lhasa.